BenBozec/json-schema2adoc/README.md

 ```
 $ cd json-schema2adoc
 ```
--Create virtual environment and source it:
+- Create virtual environment and source it:
 ```
 json-schema2adoc$ mkdir .env
 json-schema2adoc$ python3 -m venv .env
 json-schema2adoc$ source .env/bin/activate
 ```

-To simply install an editable version of the package:
+### To simply install an editable version of the package:
 - Create and start your virtual environment (if required)
 ```
 $ mkdir .env